Kyle-Kyle/blog/_posts/angry-FSROP.md

             print(idx, state)
 ```

-The result shows that all the states have constraints on `_wide_data`, which means it is likely that all of them get PC-control through `_wide_vtable`.
-In other words, if the developers add the vtable check to `_wide_vtable`, it is likely that all the techniques will be killed (but you never know whether `angr` will find something new after the patch ;) ).
+~~The result shows that all the states have constraints on `_wide_data`, which means it is likely that all of them get PC-control through `_wide_vtable`.
+In other words, if the developers add the vtable check to `_wide_vtable`, it is likely that all the techniques will be killed (but you never know whether `angr` will find something new after the patch ;) ).~~

+# Follow up to the Follow up
+It turns out my previous conclusion that all the chains found by `angr` rely on `_wide_data` is wrong.
+By tweaking the the script a little bit, `angr` is able to find chains without relying on `_wide_data`.
+The new script (that was used to solve a hacklu challenge) can be found [here](https://github.com/Kyle-Kyle/angry-FSROP/blob/main/hacklu_solve.py).